lorisleiva/laravel-actions-docs/2.x/use-unified-attributes.md

     use AsAction;
     use WithAttributes;

-    // Or if you're cherry-picking patterns.
+    // Or if you prefer cherry-picking patterns. use AsObject;
-    use AsObject;
     use AsController;
     use AsFaker;